London Underground C69 and C77 Stock: History

 To replace the CO/CP stock on the Edgware Road to Wimbledon section of the District line, a further eleven trains designated C77 were ordered of identical layout.
 The 33 DM (Nos 5701-5733) and T (Nos 6701-6733) were also formed as 2 car units and could and did interrun with C69.
-The first was delivered in July 1977.
+The first was delivered in July 1977, and entered service in December 1977.
 The class received the Class 499/1 designation on British Rail's TOPS system to operate on the Wimbledon line.

 Equipment as built included load sensing "Metacone" air suspension, rheostatic braking, hydraulic parking brake, pneumatic camshaft control by GEC and Brush DC motors of type LT117, with each Dm car having four motors.
 Air supply was by Reavell reciprocating compressors and braking equipment was by Westinghouse.
 The guard's door controls were in the driver's cab; this eased conversion to one-person operation in 1984, the first LU line to do so.

 One additional DM car was added to the C77 order to replace C69 DM car 5585, which had been damaged in the West Ham station attack in March 1976.
 The replacement DM car retained the 5585 number and 5585-6585 therefore became a hybrid C69/C77 unit.

 Unit 5606–6606, which had been used for various equipment trials, was scrapped in 1993.
 Cars 6505 and 6713 were damaged in the 7 July 2005 London bombings and were scrapped above the solebar.
 The remains were used in the building of new cars 6606 (the second car with this number) and 6734 as C08 stock.
 They were paired with 5505 and 5713, renumbered 5606 and 5734 to match their partners.
 5548+6548 were rebuilt in part following the bombings.

 Design

 The stock was made up of three two-car units, a 16.03 m driving motor and a 14.97 m trailer, each with four pairs of doors on each side and seating 32 people.
 The stock had a public address system and rheostatic brakes on the driving motor.
-Although there are technical differences, units of different ages can be coupled together and since the 1991–94 refurbishment there are no visual differences.
+Although there were technical differences, units of different ages could be coupled together and since the 1991–94 refurbishment there were no visual differences.
 The stock was unpainted until refurbishment, then painted red, white and blue.